MayHarryWang/CSSR-tool/README.md

 There are several arguments that need to specify in **cssr_main.c**, please refer to the description in the file.
 If the software successfully run, the text "Preprocessing Done!" will be shown at the end of the process.
 **Users must input SBF file to run the software; however, the PocketSDR file is optional.
 Besides, this package also supports message contents display.**

+## ** Sample Data**
+The sample data was collected using PocketSDR (L6E) and Septentrio Mosaic-X5 (multi-GNSS, multi-frequency).

+* PocketSDR data: pocket_trk_L1L6_0601.log
+* Output log data: sbf_B2bE6BL6E_0601.log
+* Septentrio data: sept0601.sbf

+They were collected in June, 1, 2024.
+However, the data size was too large to upload on GitHub.
+Therefore, I uploaded the data on my Google cloud.
+If the data link doesn't work, please send an email to me.
+Thanks.

 ## **Citation**
 Under review